daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 Exploratory Data Analysis
 -------------------------

-Because of the unique characteristics of the data, I will split the analysis to two sections.
-First, I will analyze all the data that are available to us.
-Second, I will parse out data for international country\_destination as they consist of a much smaller percentage of the bookings.
+Because of the unique characteristics of the data, I will split the analysis into two sections.

+First, I will analyze all the data that are available globally.

+Second, I will parse out data for international country_destination as they consist of a much smaller percentage of the bookings.

+I will create plots using important attributes discussed previously.

+The first attribute I will look at is age.
+Since I don’t have clean data for the age attribute we will create a subset of age to only include someone whose age is between 18 to 65.
+Then, we will take a look at the summary of the age attribute to get a general sense of the data.

 ###  Global